jacobmarks/awesome-neurips-2023/README.md

 ## Conference Schedule

+Note: GitHub automatically truncates files larger than 512 KB.
+This means that papers in session 6 may not render correctly on GitHub.
+Please download the file and open it locally to view the full schedule.

 <details><summary><h3 style='display: inline;'> Poster Session 1: Tuesday, Dec 12, 08:45 CT</h3></summary>

 ### (S)GD over Diagonal Linear Networks: Implicit bias, Large Stepsizes and Edge of Stability